 Gold: ‘take the lead’ membership where you will actively engage in the process to becoming a governor, or are a past governor who would still like to be as involved.

 The views of members in each constituency are represented by the Council of Governors (total 30 seats).
 The Council works closely with the Board of Directors to develop our forward and ensure those views are taken account of.

-Every year, our Trust holds an Annual Members’ Day, where members are invited to attend; hear what the Council of Governors have been doing on your behalf; and give feedback on our services as part of the ‘Big Conversation’.
+Every year, our Trust holds an Annual Members’ Meeting, where members are invited to attend; hear what the Council of Governors have been doing on your behalf; and give feedback on our services as part of the ‘Big Conversation’.